top of page

 I've tried a few, and CaliRay 'Come Hell or High Water' is my favorite.
 It comes off easily with warm water, and is available in both a mini and full size.

 If you have sensitive eyes, I recommend Physician's Formula Organic Wear mascara.
-It's also great for ladies who wear contacts.
+It's also great if you wear contact lenses.

 9. Fan out your lashes